micag2025/Supply_Chain_project/README.md

 ![Distributor](https://github.com/micag2025/Supply_Chain_project/blob/5b7356a58d8418363b106ee8e3c8eb3929b2de38/Screenshots_UI/Screenshot3_Distributor.jpeg)

-How to Test:
+**How to Test:**

-Switch MetaMask to Distributor account
+1 Switch MetaMask to Distributor account
-In the Batch History Table, locate a batch with state "Created" Click the Ship button next to the batch
+2 In the Batch History Table, locate a batch with state "Created"
+3 Click the Ship button next to the batch
-MetaMask popup appears - review and approve the transaction Wait for confirmation
+4 MetaMask popup appears - review and approve the transaction
+5 Wait for confirmation
-Table updates automatically
+6 Table updates automatically
-Batch state changes from "Created" → "Shipped" Expected Outcome:
+7 Batch state changes from "Created" → "Shipped"

+**Expected Outcome:**
 ✓ Only Distributor can ship batches
 ✓ State transitions correctly
 ✓ Distributor address recorded in blockchain
 ✓ Table updates in real-time
 ✓ Farmer account cannot ship (transaction would be rejected)

 ---